Support Mathematics

 The Math Placement Exam (the MAPE)

 The MAPE is a diagnostic math placement exam which can be used to demonstrate eligibility up to Calculus I. If the Math Placement Survey indicates that you can benefit from taking the MAPE, you can do so via the online proctoring service, Proctor U, without charge until Aug 31st.
 Appointments must be scheduled 72 hours in advance of your desired test time.
 See How to take the MAPE exam.
-Additionally, there is one in-person retake available in September during WOW week.

 Students seeking test accommodations must have them approved by the Disability Resource Center prior to registering for the exam.